sononix/reactjs-flux/README.md

 Build the project using `gulp`

-Once installed just run `gulp watch`
+Once installed just run `gulp watch` and point the browser to http://localhost:8000 ...